 Also, it's a man-made oil, unlike the naturally-made virgin coconut oil.
 So, it's no good and not healthy to consume fractionated coconut oil.

-It's true that fractionated coconut oil was first manufactured by re-combining caprylic and capric acids (into triglycerides) which are left over in the process of extracting lauric acid, myristic acid and palmitic acid for making drugs, health supplements, soaps, detergents and cosmetics etc.
+It's true that fractionated coconut oil was first manufactured by re-combining caprylic acid and capric acid (into triglycerides).
+These acids are left over in the process of extracting lauric acid, myristic acid and palmitic acid for making drugs, health supplements, soaps, detergents and cosmetics etc.

 What's more, some manufacturers have gone the extra miles these days to incorporate lauric acid in the making of MCT oil and liquid coconut oil.